lgreydev/Memorize/README.md

 ## Lecture 4
 Grid enum Optionals
 The survey of the Swift type system completes with a discussion of enum.
-An important language construct, Optionals, is both explained in slides and then demonstrated in Memorize as we fully implement the logic of the game.
+An important language construct, Optionals, is both explained in slides and then demonstrated in Memorize as we fully implement the logic of the game.<br>
 [Watch Video](https://youtu.be/eHEeWzFP6O4)<br>
 [Slides](https://cs193p.sites.stanford.edu/sites/g/files/sbiybj16636/files/media/file/l4.pdf)<br>
 [GridLayout.swift](https://web.stanford.edu/class/cs193p/Spring2020/GridLayout.swift.zip)<br>